plandes/mimicsid/README.md

 ### Preprocessing Step

-1. To train the model, first install the MIMIC-III database per the [mimic package] instructions in the *Installation* section.
+1. To train the model, first install the MIMIC-III Postgres database per the [mimic package] instructions in the *Installation* section.
+2. Add the MIMIC-III Postgres credentials and database configuration to `etc/batch.conf`.
-2. Vectorize the batches: `./mimicsid batch`.
+2. Vectorize the batches: `./mimicsid batch -c etc/batch.conf`.
 This also creates cached hospital admission and spaCy data parse files.

 ### Training and Testing